n3s0/n3s0.github.io/_reference-cli/04-requirements.md

 This page goes through the requirements for the application.

+## Python Version

+This section provides the Python version that what used to develop the application.
+At this time this is the recommended Python version to use for this application.

+- Python 3.10

 ## Python Libraries

 Below is a list of Python libraries that need to be installed.
 These are